-Assistance in drafting the city's personnel policies and procedural rules should be obtained from an attorney or other specialist skilled in employee relations and from the person to whom the board has assigned the responsibility for implementing the policies.
+Assistance in drafting the city's personnel policies and procedural rules should be obtained from an attorney or other specialist skilled in employee relations and from the person to whom the council has assigned the responsibility for implementing the policies.

-Upon completion of the drafting process, the proposed policies and rules are presented to the city board for consideration, possible amendments and final approval in an ordinance(s).
+Upon completion of the drafting process, the proposed policies and rules are presented to the city council for consideration, possible amendments, and final approval.
 Upon enactment, the policies and rules become binding on both the city and its employees.